 I’m starting by taking three leaves and putting one slightly further up than the other two and pressing them together, so they don’t move while I tape them with florist’s tape, and that’s the start of my crescent.
 Refer to Video at 06:46

-I’m going to work on both ends of the crescent at the same time because if I want both ends to look alike, it’s far easier than trying to match both ends if I do them one at a time.
+I’m going to work on both ends of the crescent simultaneously because if I want both ends to look alike, it’s far easier than trying to match both ends if I do them one at a time.

 As I add each blossom, ribbon pick, and leaf, I will leave about 1″/2½ cm of the stems free before I tape them onto the main stems.
 If the individual stems are any shorter, I won’t be able to arrange them properly when I’ve finished the crescent.

-I only use the minimum of the florist’s tape to attach the picks and leaves to the main stem so that I can reposition them if necessary and also so that it doesn’t build up to make the main stem too thick.
+I only use the minimum of the florist’s tape to attach the picks and leaves to the main stem to reposition them if necessary and so that it doesn’t build up to make the main stem too thick.
 However, do make sure that the wire is covered.

 So, I’m taping another three leaves together for the other end of the crescent, the same as the first one.
 Refer to Video at 07:21

 The next thing I’m doing is adding a blossom onto each of them, and I’ve just put it below the first leaf, and as I mentioned before, leaving a little bit of stem free so I can manipulate it in the final arrangement.
 Refer to Video at 07:56

 Now I’m adding the blossom pick to the leaves in precisely the same way at the other end.

 Next, I am adding a dark blue ribbon pick.
 Refer to Video at 08:50

 I have to remember that because I’m working on opposite ends of the crescent, if I’m putting a blue ribbon on the right-hand side on one end, I need to put a blue ribbon on the left-hand side for the opposite end.
 Refer to Video at 09:00